pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 To duplicate, you can create an instance by doing a drag and drop on the scene, renaming the created game object and finally saving it as a `Prefab`.

 <div data-block="tip">
-Or you could simply duplicate the `Prefab` directly inside the folder with the `cmd+D` (OS X) or `ctrl+D` (Windows) shortcuts. <br />If you like to do it the hard way, you could also recreate a whole new sprite, rigibody, collider with trigger, etc.
+  Or you could simply duplicate the `Prefab` directly inside the folder with the `cmd+D` (OS X) or `ctrl+D` (Windows) shortcuts.

+  If you like to do it the hard way, you could also recreate a whole new sprite, rigibody, collider with trigger, etc.
 </div>

 The right scale is `(0.35, 0.35, 1)`.